njswimmer19/WebApp-MBTA/instructions.md

 - **But HTML is so ugly!** HTML alone is very ugly.
 That's why we use CSS (Cascading Style Sheets) to add some extra flair and style to our HTML.
 You can change pretty much anything about HTML - colors, shapes, sizes, placement, etc. with CSS rules.
 It's also pretty simple to write.
 Check [this resource](https://www.w3schools.com/css/css_intro.asp) out to learn more about CSS.
 - **What about making my website dynamic?** Our class may be a class in Python, but we can venture out a little and use some jQuery. jQuery might seem scary, but you use it in a way similar to adding/linking CSS styling to your HTML.
 You write scripts in JavaScript (which isn't too difficult), which can allow you to add beautiful responsive and dynamic content to your web app.

+---
 ## Project Wrap-up
 ### Getting Started

-To start this project, you should fork the base repo for this project in class Github, and clone the forked repo in your Github. ~~Remember, that you will want to have only one of your teammates fork the repo, and then the other members should be added as collaborators on Github for that repo.~~
+To start this project, you should fork the base repository for this project in class Github, and clone the forked repository in your Github.
+Remember, that you will want to have only one of your teammates fork the repo, and then the other members should be added as collaborators on Github for that repo.

 ### Project Writeup and Reflection
-Please prepare a short document (~1 page not including figures) with the following sections:
+Please write a short document in [Markdown format](https://guides.github.com/features/mastering-markdown/) (1 per team, not 1 per person) with the following sections:

 **Project Overview** [~1 paragraph]
 Write a short abstract describing your project.
 Include all the extensions to the basic requirements.

 **Project Reflection** [~2 paragraphs]
-After you finish the Please prepare a short document for reflection [~2 paragraphs]
+After you finish the project, Please write a short document for reflection [~2 paragraphs]

 From a process point of view, what went well?
 What could you improve?
 Other possible reflection topics: Was your project appropriately scoped?
 Did you have a good plan for unit testing?
 What self-studying did you do?
 How will you use what you learned going forward?
 What do you wish you knew before you started that would have helped you succeed?

-~~Also discuss your team process in your reflection.
+Also discuss your team process in your reflection.
 How did you plan to divide the work (e.g. split by class, always pair program together, etc.) and how did it actually happen?
 Were there any issues that arose while working together, and how did you address them?
-What would you do differently next time?~~
+What would you do differently next time?

 ### Turning in your assignment

-1. Push your completed code to the "master" Git repository (depending on which team member's repository is being used to work on the project).
+1. Push your completed code to the to forked GitHub repository (depending on which team member's repository is being used to work on the project).

-2. Submit your Project Writeup/Reflection ~~(1 per team, not 1 per person)~~.
-This can be in the form of either:
-    + a PDF document pushed to GitHub, or
-    + a project web page (if you choose this route, make sure there is a link to your web page in your README.md file in your Github repo)
+2. Include your Project Writeup/Reflection in your GitHub repository.
+Make sure there is a link to this Markdown document in your README.md file in your Github repo.

-3. Create a pull request to the upstream repository
+3. Create a pull request to the upstream repository.

 4. Zip all the files into a zip file, named *project_webapp_YourFullName.zip*.
-Upload it to Canvas. ~~In the comment area on Canvas, specify names of all team members and url of GitHub repository. **Everyone in the team needs to submit the zip file to Blackboard and add comment.**~~
+Upload it to Canvas.
+In the comment area on Canvas, specify names of all team members and url of GitHub repository. **Everyone in the team needs to submit the zip file to Canvas and add comment.**